mckenney5/sudo-kit/README.md

 To combat this program, one could:
 * require root to write to the bashrc file
-* not leave their computer unattended (even if locked)
+* not leaving their computer unattended (even if locked)